henryhyw/henryhyw.github.io/menu/education.md

 For my IB diploma, I studied a broad array of subjects including computer science, mathematics, economics, physics, English, and Chinese.

-In addition to my coursework, I co-founded SHSID Musix Board, a popular music opinion-sharing website, and led the Coding Club.
+In addition to my coursework, I co-founded SHSID Musix Board, a school-wide popular music opinion-sharing platform, and led the Coding Club.

 <!-- ## Shibei Junior High School